franciscop/umbrella/jquery.md

 While porting [my](https://github.com/gnadelwartz) [enstlyer script](https://greasyfork.org/de/scripts/24244-enstyler-develop/code) from jQuery (more precise from zepto.js) to UmbrellaJS I discoverd some pitfalls I want to share with you. nevertheless it was easy and its always helpfull to have the excellent [UmbrellaJS documentation](https://umbrellajs.com/documentation) in a browser tab.

-#### Why does `.replaceWith()` not exist in umbrella?
+#### Why does `.replaceWith()` not exist in UmbrellaJS?

-This should be very simple, use the umbrella `.replace()` method instead.
+This should be very simple, use the UmbrellaJS `.replace()` method instead.
 It has nothing to do with the native javascript .replace() method for arrays though, so make sure not to mix them up.

-If you wants to stay with` .replaceWith` like in jquery and does not care about an extra function call, adding this to your script may help:
+If you wants to stay with` .replaceWith` like in jQuery and does not care about an extra function call, adding this to your script may help:

 ```
 u.prototype.replaceWith = function(replace){